-Paved Road Dust: The paved road dust emissions were calculated for the national emissions inventory.
+Paved Road Dust: The paved road dust emissions were calculated for the 2020 national emissions inventory; this same methodology was used to estimate road dust for specific analysis years.

 Unpaved Road Dust: The unpaved road dust emissions, 2.65 tons per day, are held constant for all scenario years.
 Detailed documentation of how the unpaved road dust emissions were calculated are provided in section 3.1.4 of Appendix D. 2008, 2015, and 2023 Emissions Inventories for the Treasure Valley Airshed which is found in the PM10 Maintenance Plan appendices.